Little Shop of Horrors (musical): Act I

 Meanwhile, the employees at Mushnik's are sprucing up the flower shop because of the popularity of the rapidly growing Audrey II and the revenue that it is bringing in ("Closed for Renovation").
 Audrey's abusive boyfriend, Orin Scrivello, a sadistic dentist ("Dentist!"), encourages Seymour to take the plant and get out of Skid Row.
 Realizing that his store's sudden profitability is completely dependent on the plant (and therefore on Seymour), Mushnik takes advantage of Seymour's innocence by offering to adopt him and make him a full partner in the business ("Mushnik and Son").
-Seymour accepts, even though Mushnik treats him poorly.
+Seymour accepts, even though Mushnik treats him poorly ("Sudden Changes").
 When Seymour, running out of blood, stops feeding the plant, Audrey II demands blood and promises that, if fed, it will make sure that all of Seymour's dreams come true ("Feed Me (Git It)").

-Seymour sets up a late-night appointment with Orin, intending to kill him.
+Seymour sets up a late-night appointment with Orin, intending to kill him for his cruel treatment of Audrey.
 However, Seymour loses his nerve and decides not to commit the crime.
 Unfortunately for Orin, who is getting high on nitrous oxide, the gas device is stuck in the "on" position, and he suffocates while asking Seymour to save him.
-Seymour cannot bring himself to shoot Orin but lets him die of asphyxiation ("Now (It's Just The Gas)").
+Though Seymour cannot bring himself to shoot Orin, he lets him die of asphyxiation ("Now (It's Just The Gas)").
 Seymour feeds Orin's body to the now huge Audrey II, and the plant consumes it with ravenous glee ("Act I Finale").

 Act II

 The flower shop is much busier, and Seymour and Audrey have trouble keeping up with the onslaught of orders ("Call Back in the Morning").
 Audrey confides to Seymour that she feels guilty about Orin's disappearance, because secretly she wished it.
 The two admit their feelings for one another, and Seymour promises that he will protect and care for Audrey from now on ("Suddenly, Seymour").

 Before they can go, Mushnik confronts Seymour about Orin's death.
 Seymour denies killing Orin, but Mushnik wants him to give a statement to the police, who have begun investigating.
-Audrey II tells Seymour that he has to be rid of Mushnik or he will lose everything, including Audrey ("Suppertime").
+Audrey II tells Seymour that he has to be rid of Mushnik or he will lose everything, including Audrey.
 Seymour tells Mushnik that he put the days' receipts inside Audrey II for safekeeping.
-Mushnik climbs inside the plant's gaping maw to search for the money and screams as he is devoured.
+Mushnik climbs inside the plant's gaping maw to search for the money and screams as he is devoured ("Suppertime").
 Seymour now runs the flower shop, and reporters, salesmen, lawyers and agents approach him, promising him fame and fortune.
-Seymour realizes that it is only a matter of time before Audrey II will kill again and that he is morally responsible, but he does nothing ("The Meek Shall Inherit").
+Seymour realizes that it is only a matter of time before Audrey II will kill again and that he is morally responsible, but he does nothing over fear that Audrey will no longer love him if he is not successful ("The Meek Shall Inherit").